 Crane's large-format portraits and landscapes reflect a society that is sterile, lifeless, bleak, drained of all personality, full of reserve and caution and control.
 The lengthy captions for each photo echo verbatim the hollow PR pitch they were served by their guides.
 The book is pregnant with what it does not say.
 The mute presentation and recitation is sometimes funny, but in the end, very chilling.

-As just one example, here is the caption text for the first photo shown at the right:
+As just one example, here is the caption text for the first photo shown above:

 The viewing platform of the 150 meter-high Juche Tower gives one of the best views of the city.
 Here we are looking at East Pyongyang district.
 This is mainly a residential area and you can see the standard of apartment buildings of most people in Pyongyang.
 The Juche Tower is a symbol of the philosophy of the Great Leader Comrade Kim II Sung.
 'Juche' is the guiding principle of our society.
 Thanks to the great efforts of our President Kim II Sung, our people became an independent nation, free from the flunkeyism, dogmatism and oppression which had bound our people for centuries.